Top 20 Ways to Increase Your Income As a Teacher

 In the majority of U.S. school districts, the money that a teacher makes is designated through legislation by the state department of education or arranged through collective bargaining and teacher union agreements.
 With years of experience, a teacher often experiences incremental salary increases, and in some cases, enjoy performance-based bonuses.
-For most, the unique flexibility of having summers off also increases the options for educators wishing to increase their income.
-Below are common ways teachers can earn more or supplement their base salary:
+In some but not all U.S. states, teachers struggle to make enough money to meet their basic cost of living (to find out where teachers are best off, see Where to Earn More Money as a Teacher).
+Fortunately, for most, the unique flexibility of having summers off also increases the options for educators wishing to increase their income.
+Below are the top 20 ways to increase your income as a teacher.

 Take Advantage of District and Statewide Incentives

 - Professional Development Programs